 Check your blind for any cracked parts before installing.
 Call Blinds.com at 800-505-1905 if you need replacement parts or a blinds remake.

 Use ALL brackets included, especially for wide blinds or shades.
 When covering a wide opening more brackets are required to hold the weight of the blinds.
+Be sure that brackets are aligned properly so that your window treatments can snap into each one securely.
 With improper installation the blinds can bend or fall unexpectedly.

 If you are mounting your blinds into drywall (no studs or frame behind) be sure to use drywall anchors for more support.

 Be sure that cord stops are installed properly.
 These prevent the cord from going back too far into the headrail and creating slack that can form a hazardous loop.

 Cord stops should be toward the top of the lift cord when blinds are lowered so as little slack as possible can be pulled through.
 To adjust, losen the knots holding your cord stops and slide them into the appropriate position.

 Start YOUR Safer Window Makeover!

 Ready to give your home a safety upgrade?
 Get started with Blinds.com’s Safer for Kids Collection.